-Action LU-3d tilize a "Right to Farm" Ordinance as a method to reduce the tential land use conflicts.
-Planning Engineering Public Works Ongoing Comme Complete In progress nts: Action LU-4a light industria park and rese Industrial (M Development research and development i fied Development Code to create zoning districts that distinguish of from heavy industrial uses and that accommodate business earch and development uses.
-Such revisions may include Light 1), Heavy Industrial (M-2), Business Park (BP), and Research and (RD) districts.
-The intent is to accommodate light industrial and if development uses in locations where heavy industrial may not be compatible with nearby residences or sensitive uses. strial zone should also allow highway commercial uses.
-Planning Engineering Public Works Ongoing Comme Complete In progress nts: Action LU-5a attractive dev fied Development Code to include design standards that promote velopment for commercial, industrial, office, institutional, and y development; include design recommendations that encourage in construction; and address the following provisions: Site planning sensitive to the natural environment and that addresses creating functional and attractive places.
-Building rehabilitation and modification to improve existing structures.
-Low environmental impact materials and products, including recycled and local materials, and recycling of construction waste.
+Action LU-3d utilize a "Right to Farm" Ordinance as a method to reduce the otential land use conflicts.
+Planning Agriculture Ongoing ☐ Complete ☐ In progress Comments: Action LU-4a light industr park and re Industrial (N Developmen research an developmen nified Development Code to create zoning districts that distinguish rial from heavy industrial uses and that accommodate business search and development uses.
+Such revisions may include Light M-1), Heavy Industrial (M-2), Business Park (BP), and Research and it (RD) districts.
+The intent is to accommodate light industrial and not development uses in locations where heavy industrial t may not be compatible with nearby residences or sensitive uses.
+Justrial zone should also allow highway commercial uses.
+1 Complete In progress Comments: Action LU-5a Revise the Unified Development Code to include design standards that promote attractive development for commercial, industrial, office, institutional, and multiple family development; include design recommendations that encourage "green" design construction; and address the following provisions: 1.
+Site planning sensitive to the natural environment and that addresses creating functional and attractive places.
+2. Building rehabilitation and modification to improve existing structures.
+3. Low environmental impact materials and products, including Planning 2 Complete In progress Comments: 4. recycled and local materials, and recycling of construction waste.
 Passive and active solar elements and use of efficient heating and cooling systems.
-Standards for building design and appropriate use of materials to provide high-quality development, including requiring buildings to be sited toward the street, except for approved plazas, seating areas, and entry nooks; off-street parking, if any, located to the rear of the building or lot; architecture that Planning 3 Comme Complete In progress nts:
+5. Standards for building design and appropriate use of materials to provide high-quality development, including requiring buildings to be sited toward the street, except for approved plazas, seating areas, and entry nooks; off-street parking, if any, located to the rear of the building or lot; architecture that

-incorporates a pedestrian scale with varied articulated facades, windows and building features; and community design features, such as landscaping, entry features, fountains, plazas, pedestrian furniture, and similar features.
-6. Landscaping and design elements to screen unsightly elements from public and neighboring view.
-Standards for adequate off-street parking and alternatives to on-site parking in downtown and historical areas.
-8. Standards for exterior lighting, signage, and trash/recycling containment facilities.
-Circulation n Action CIR-1a ailable sources of funding and protect existing sources for the improvement, and maintenance of the existing roadway system.
-Engineering Planning 2 Complete In progress Comments: Action CIR-1b that the sto addressing th width, media markings, pai evise roadway standards for community and rural areas to ensure andards are adequate to accommodate complete streets, are following factors as applicable: number of travel lanes, lane ans, drainage control, shoulder width, pavement striping and rking lanes, bike lanes, fire and emergency response standards, are design, landscaped strip, and sidewalk width.
-2 Complete In progress Comments: Action CIR-1c le, coordinate pedestrian and bicycle facility improvements with intenance activities so that they can be implemented in a cost- iner.
-Planning 1 Complete In progress Comments:
+6. 7.
+8. incorporates a pedestrian facades, windows and buildesign features, such as lands plazas, pedestrian furniture, of Landscaping and design elem from public and neighboring and Standards for adequate off-son-site parking in downtown Standards for exterior lighting, signage, and trash/recycling containment facilities. ding features; and commucaping, entry features, founte and similar features. ents to screen unsightly elem view. treet parking and alternative ains, eents Circulation า Action CIR-1a ailable sources of funding and improvement, and maintenand Ongoing ☐ Complete ☐ In progress Comments: Action CIR-1b Review and revise roadway standards for community and rural areas to ensure that the standards are adequate to accommodate complete streets, addressing the following factors as applicable: number of travel lanes, lane width, medians, drainage control, shoulder width, pavement striping and markings, parking lanes, bike lanes, fire and emergency response standards, curb and gutter design, landscaped strip, and sidewalk width. eets, lane and 3 Complete In progress Comments: Action CIR-1c le, coordinate pedestrian and b ntenance activities so that the ner.
+Ongoing ☐ Complete ☐ In progress Comments: